 Passionfruit vines usually fruit around 18 months after planting.
 Generally, they will produce two crops per year — one in late autumn and another in late spring, so be sure to begin fertilising at the end of summer and again at the end of winter.
-This can be done with a foliar fertiliser such as SeaMax Fish & Kelp or Searles Flourish once a fortnight or use a single dose of Searles Fruit & Citrus Plant Food for a bumper crop of fruit.
-Fruit should mature in under 3 months and will be best tasting when fully ripe and about to fall off the vine.
+This can be done with a foliar fertiliser such as SeaMax Organic Fertiliser Liquid or Searles Flourish once a fortnight or use a single dose of Searles Fruit & Citrus Plant Food for a bumper crop of fruit.
+Fruit should mature in under three months and be best tasting when fully ripe and about to fall off the vine.
 In circumstances that may be detrimental to the fruit, such as adverse weather conditions, ripening fruit can also be removed from the vine and allowed to ripen indoors.
 Healthy vines should be good bearers of fruit for 3-5 years.
 After this time, they should be replaced.

 Passionfruit needs full sun all year round and good airflow, so allow enough space around the vine and don’t allow them to be smothered by other crops or hedging plants planted too close to them.
 Soil should be slightly acidic and have good drainage, which can be achieved by mixing plenty of organic compost into the soil before planting.
 If your soil is heavy clay, don’t dig deeper into the soil.
 Instead, build up mounds of soil mixed with compost on top of the existing ground and use this for planting.
 This will prevent the roots from becoming water logged.

 In warmer areas, fruit fly attack can be identified by the presence of corky, raised patches on the fruit’s skin.
 Attach Searles Fruit Fly Traps according to the instructions to control this problem.
 Always pick up and dispose of any fallen fruit from your passionfruit plant or other fruit trees.
 This can prevent fruit fly from appearing in the first place.